Afrojack

-Nick Leonardus van de Wall ([ˈnɪk leːjoːˈnɑrdʏs fɑn də ˈʋɑl]; born 9 September 1987), better known as Afrojack, is a Dutch DJ, music producer and remixer.
+Nick Leonardus van de Wall ([ˈnɪk leːjoːˈnɑrdʏs fɑn də ˈʋɑl]; born 9 September 1987), known professionally as Afrojack (stylized in all caps), is a Dutch DJ, record producer and remixer.
 In 2007, he founded the record label Wall Recordings; his debut album Forget the World was released in 2014.
 Afrojack regularly features as one of the ten best artists in the Top 100 DJs published by DJ Mag.
 He is also the CEO of LDH Europe.

 Early life

-Van de Wall was born and raised in Spijkenisse, South Holland,.
+Nick Leonardus Van de Wall was born in Spijkenisse, South Holland, to a Dutch mother and a Surinamese father.
 He developed an interest in music at an early age and learned to play the piano at the age of five.
 From a single-parent household, his mother Debbie owned a local gym.
-After leaving school, Van de Wall studied graphic design at the Grafisch Lyceum Rotterdam in Rotterdam for a year before embarking on a career as a DJ/producer.
+After leaving school, Van de Wall studied graphic design at the Grafisch Lyceum in Rotterdam for a year before embarking on a career as a DJ/producer.
 At the age of 11, he started producing his own tracks from home for "five hours a day," and it took him a good seven years to produce his first release, "In Your Face."

 Musical career

 At the age of 14, Van de Wall started DJing at local pubs and clubs and earning additional income by designing websites for fellow musicians.
 In 2007, he released "In Your Face", the first recording under the Afrojack name.
 He received international success with the song "Take Over Control" featuring Eva Simons, which charted in 10 countries.
 He took part in Episode 2 of 'Behind The Speedo', which is a comedy series by Redfoo.

 His 2010 entry into the poll at number 19 was the highest new entry of that year's list.
 Afrojack was listed as number 7 on the DJ Mag Top 100 DJs of 2011.
 He ranked at number 9 on DJ Mag's Top 100 DJs of 2012.
 In 2013, he ranked at number 9 again.

 In July 2010, Afrojack created an Essential Mix for BBC Radio 1.
 He released the Lost & Found EP on 22 December 2010.
 In 2011, he was featured on Pitbull's number 1 hit single "Give Me Everything" along with Ne-Yo and Nayer.
 He also contributed to the single "Run the World (Girls)" by Beyoncé.
 In January 2012 Afrojack received a European Border Breakers Award.
-Afrojack's newest single "The Spark" featuring Spree Wilson has so far hit number 3 in Australia and New Zealand, and top 10 in over 7 more countries.
+Afrojack's newest single "The Spark" featuring Spree Wilson hit number 3 in Australia and New Zealand, and top 10 in over 7 more countries.
 In 2013, Afrojack was the 7th highest-earning DJ in the world, according to Forbes magazine.

 In 2011, Afrojack co-produced music with many artists including David Guetta, Mike Brown and Madonna.
 In 2012, he was a headliner at a number of electronic dance music festivals, including Tomorrowland, Ultra Music Festival, and Coachella.